-Master of Public Policy Joint Degree Programs
+Master of Public Policy (MPP) Joint Degree Programs

 Joint degree programs permit the student to complete the two degrees in less time than would be ordinarily required if the programs were taken separately.
 Students interested in joint degree programs must apply separately to each school.

-A four-year, full-time program that is designed to strengthen and perfect the preparation of those whose successful leadership depends on a fuller understanding of and a stronger skill set for addressing issues of public policy in the practice of law or in the interface between the private business sector and an increasingly complex government presence.
+The MPP/JD is a four-year, full-time program that is designed to strengthen and perfect the preparation of those whose successful leadership depends on a fuller understanding of and a stronger skill set for addressing issues of public policy in the practice of law or in the interface between the private business sector and an increasingly complex government presence.

-A three-year, full-time program that provides an enriched leadership experience by focusing on management capabilities, leadership qualities, and a commitment to utilizing the tools of analysis and policy design to effect successful implementation and institutional change.
+The MPP/MBA is a three-year, full-time program that provides an enriched leadership experience by focusing on management capabilities, leadership qualities, and a commitment to utilizing the tools of analysis and policy design to effect successful implementation and institutional change.

 The MDR/MPP is a joint program with the Straus Institute for Dispute Resolution at the Pepperdine School of Law that builds on expert study in negotiation, mediation, and arbitration processes, while exploring the ethical and moral rules by which we guide our direction as a nation and as a people.